Watercolor landscape in sage green and warm tan evoking reflective coaching supervision practice

 Flexible pricing

-I offer flexible pricing to keep supervision accessible.
+I work with coaches across a range of budgets.
 The investment we agree on will honor both the value of the offer and your ability to pay.
 We discuss specifics during our initial conversation — no surprises.

 A word about “supervision”